Stemmi/st-emmi-konzerte/README.md

 A history of live shows of my rock band St. Emmi

 ## Questions

--How to load detail page after sending the form?
--There is a one day offset at the show dates?
+## To do list
+Backend file structure / best practise: Where to put which functionality (services/controller)?
+- Put complex db calls maybe inside of the database folder or build an extra layer
+- Check if you can do more at the db level (joining shows & locations & bands)

+Navigation with queries
+- (CardContainer)
+- Use the updated function in vue.
+- Read vue documentation about it.

--What to check while posting?
+What to check while posting?
 Valid user, valid location id... and how?
 Throw Error?
--Navigation with queries does not work as expected?
--File structure / best practise: Where to put which functionality (services/controller)?
-CV
-WTF

-## To do list
-1. Merge git & new branch
-2. Generate to dos from last lesson
-3. check if you can do more at the db level (joining shows & locations & bands)
+- Escape ot better get rid of code in text? → Decide!
+- You don’t need to limit text – the db is doing it for you
+- REALLY?
+My db test did say something different...

+Error handling
+- create a small .js with a function that throws an error, check what happed if you call it from a function call, from an async funtion, from a try/catch block, from one within the other… experiment!
+- Async throws error automatically

+Fix: One day date offset
+- At db, always use UTC (cenntrailzed, fiexed time without DST (summer/winter)).
+- Or Unix epoch (seconds from 01.01.1970)
+- handle time zones in frontend
+- look at database/db.js / connection
+- check time zone settings in DB: SHOW VARIABLES;

 Fix: Back button from detail view does not work properly
 Fix: Maps marker shows comma when date is missing (and no link)